gerbera/gerbera/doc/troubleshooting.rst

     --interface or -e

-Interface to bind to, for example eth0, this can be specified instead of the IP address.
+Interface to bind to, for example eth0, this can be specified instead of the IP address. (see also :confval:`interface`)

 .. _troubleshoot_port: